 Healthcare Furniture

-For hospitals, clinics, care facilities, and medical centers that need furniture categories reviewed against use case, cleaning expectations, durability, and buyer-side approval requirements.
+For hospitals, clinics, nursing homes, rehabilitation centers, and wellness facilities that need furniture reviewed against use case, cleaning expectations, durability, and buyer-side approval requirements.

 Healthcare furniture supply by FUMA